rebelsky/sams-assorted-musings-reflections/grinnell-changes.md

 down part of the Science building and built a much larger replacement for that part.
 We've torn down Darby Gym and the old Physical Education Complex and built both the Joe Rosenfield '25 Center [8] and the Bear [10].
-We've torn down the old preschool and build a new one.
+We've torn down the old preschool and built a new one.
 We've added to the back end of Nollen house and the building next to Nollen house.
 We've turned some of the old affinity houses, such as Pirate House, into office space.
 We've renovated the Old Glove Factory downtown and